 Can restaurant elitists have anything anymore?
 In the age of third-party delivery and takeout, the secret’s out at most L.A. restaurants, where off-menu items that once flourished among regulars and those in the know have scooted right onto online menus for the entire dining public to see.

-Others, like Night + Market’s Thai fried chicken sandwich and Howlin’ Ray’s Luis-style chicken sando, have made their way onto the regular menu over the years, while some old-time favorites have reappeared, like Spago’s salmon pizza.
-We also don’t need to call out In-N-Out’s widely known “secret” menu items, as well as all the various viral TikTok fast food combos, for you to know how to hack your meal at a corporate restaurant chain.
+Others, like Night + Market’s Thai fried chicken sandwich have made their way onto the regular menu over the years, while some old-time favorites have reappeared, like Spago’s salmon pizza.
+We also don’t need to call out In-N-Out’s widely known "secret" menu items, as well as the odd viral fast food modification, for you to know how to hack your meal at a corporate restaurant chain.

 However, a few secret menu items still persist, for L.A. diners in the know and a restaurant’s regulars; there’s nothing like the rush of ordering a secret menu item.
 These dishes typically speak to a kitchen or bar team’s creative range, a chef’s personal tastes and regulars’ longtime favorites.
 In honor of this, we’ve rounded up and ranked the remaining proud few—so read on for the top nine secret menu items at L.A. restaurants and bars.